xLasercut/anime-music-quiz/server/README.md

 }
 ```

-### Step 2 - format-anime-list.js
+### Step 2 - full-list-generator.coffee
-Reads `database/raw-anime.json` produced in step 1.
+Reads `database/data/raw-list.json` produced in step 1.
 The do the following process:
+1. Combines songs from `database/data/raw-list.json` with `tools/extra-list.coffee`
-1. Groups some animes together by replacing names (e.g. Attack on Titan OVA -> Attack On Titan)
+2. Groups some animes together by replacing names (e.g. Attack on Titan OVA -> Attack On Titan)
-2. Add alternative names for animes (e.g. A Certain Scientific Railgun for To Aru Kagaku no Railgun)
+3. Add alternative names for animes (e.g. A Certain Scientific Railgun for To Aru Kagaku no Railgun)
-3. Removes any duplicate songs
+4. Removes any duplicate songs
-This is then saved to `database/anime.json`
+This is then saved to `database/data/full-list.json`

-### Step 3 - generate-choices.js
+### Step 3 - choices-generator.coffee
-Reads `database/anime.json` and generates all possible user choices (for the game).
+Reads `database/data/full-list.json` and generates all possible user choices (for the game).
-Saves to `database/chocies.json`
+Saves to `database/data/anime-choices.json` and `database/data/song-choices.json`

 ## User Lists
 The game uses one or more user list to generate a pool of songs to choose from.